NelsonAPenn/japanese_android_ime/README.md

 This project was created because the Mozc Android IME is no longer maintained.
 Custom Android ROMs, past a certain Android version, have no options for Japanese input.

+For a high-level description of where to look for what aspects of the application, check out the [Project Organization page](/project_organization.md).

 ## Current features

 ### 12-key input

-This works and can be used to input kana, albeit with some shortcomings.
+This works today and can be used to input kana, albeit with some shortcomings.

+The core swiping behavior is implemented, complete with haptic feedback.

 ![Screenshot of 12-key layout](/12_key.png)